miso-lims/walkthroughs/2-0-samples.md

 ## 2.3 Entering bulk Tissues

 Next, we will create four more Samples using the much faster bulk method.
-The four samples will be the Primary Tumour Tissue for individuals 1-5.
+The four samples will be the Tissue for individuals 1-5.

 1. On the left hand menu under _Tracking_, click _Samples_.
 1. Click the _Add Sample_ button on the right hand side.
 There are two tabs across the top.
 Ensure that _Bulk_ is selected.
 1. _Select project_ dropdown: select your project.
-1. _Select class_ dropdown: `Primary Tumor Tissue`.
+1. _Select class_ dropdown: `Tissue`.
 1. _Number of samples_ text box: `4`.
 1. Click _Make Table_.